 Throughout the planning process, the transportation and development issues facing Downtown Powell have risen to the top of the community's concerns.
 Decisions to quickly resolve one issue, such as improving traffic flow through the Four Corners, could have unintended consequences if not considered as part of a larger, comprehensive initiative.
 Before major infrastructure decisions are made, a holistic engineering and urban design plan should be undertaken as described in this plan.
-At the same time, the Downtown Revitalization Plan (now over 10 years old) should be updated to guide land use and development decisions within the context of current development pressures and potential transportation improvements.
+This effort will advance implementation of the Downtown Revitalization Plan and will add further specificity to guide land use and development decisions within the context of current development pressures and potential transportation improvements.